 Overall, the results in table 1 suggest the follows.
 The forecast weighted by the adjusted-ROC performs well and on average beats the equally weighted forecast.
 Between the two methods that both require a test sample, the cross-validation method that produces a single forecast generally performs better than a MSFE-weighted forecast.
-The largest MSFEs of the single forecast based on the two-stage ROC method results from the use of full sample estimations if we fail to reject the null hypothesis of parameter constancy.
-The single forecast using the Bai-Perron method to determine the estimation window performs worse than the combined forecasts when breaks are small.
+The largest MSFEs of the single forecast based on the two-stage ROC method result from the use of full sample estimations if we fail to reject the null hypothesis of parameter constancy.
+The single forecast using the Bai-Perron method to determine the estimation window performs worse than the combined forecasts when small breaks or no breaks have occurred.
 The reasons might lie in the follows.
 Firstly, small breaks are difficult to detect and estimated accurately by the Bai-Perron method.
 Secondly, as suggested in Pesaran and Timmermann (2007), when breaks are small, it is not optimal to use only the post-most-recent break data to estimate forecasting models under a squared-error loss function.

-Notice that the adjusted-ROC that considers a differential prior belief on each time to be the most-recent breakpoint constantly produces better forecasts than the ROCweight that is only determined by the ROC statistics.
+Notice that the adjusted-ROC that considers a differential prior belief on each time to be the most-recent breakpoint constantly produces better forecasts than the ROC-weight that is only determined by the ROC statistics.
 Thus we conjecture that the gain results from weighting more on the forecasts based on more recent information.
-To check it, we consider forecasting combination weights to be proportional to the location of time $\tau$ in the whole sample [1:T], i.e $\tau/T$ .
-The associated average forecasts, named as the location-weighted forecasts, are given by
+To check it, we consider the forecasting combination weights to be proportional to the location of time τ in the whole sample [1:T], i.e τ/T .
+The associated average forecasts, named as the location-weighted forecasts, are given by test.

-$$\hat{y}{T+1} = \sum{\tau=1}^{T-\bar{w}} \frac{\tau/T}{\sum{\tau=1}^{T-\bar{w}} \tau/T} \left( X'T \hat{\beta}{\tau+1:T} \right).$$ (14)

-We evaluate this weighting scheme using the same simulation setup and record the relative MSFEs in table 2.
-By comparing table 1 and table 2, we find that the location-weight outperforms all the other weighting schemes including the "superior" simple average and the weights based on the ROC structural break test.
 Moreover, the location-weighted forecast is more accurate than single forecasts in most cases.
 The only comparable forecasting method is the Bai-Perron method that seems to perform slightly better than the location-weighting method when the second break is bigger than the first.

+$$\hat{y}{T+1} = \sum{\tau=1}^{T-\bar{w}} \frac{\tau/T}{\sum{\tau=1}^{T-\bar{w}} \tau/T} \left(X'T \hat{\beta}{\tau+1:T} \right).$$ (14)

+We evaluate this weighting scheme using the same simulation setup and record the relative MSFEs in table 2.
+By comparing table 1 and table 2, we find that in the presence of structural breaks, the location-based weight outperforms all the other weighting schemes including the "superior" simple average and the weights based on the ROC structural break